-One of the most frequently asked questions I get asked: "How much are is Krystonia collection worth?"
+One of the most frequently asked questions I get in email is "How much are Krystonia Figurines Worth?"

 Some trends I have found:

 - Items with reasonable "buy it now" prices sell far more often than ones listed for auction, or with a high starting bid.

 - Items frequently sell for minimum bid if listed for auction.
 It is common to see items sell for the minimum bid 99 cents plus shipping, including first year retired pieces.